daveromana/notes-blog/source/_posts/2014-09-10-threads-and-i-slash-o-in-the-synthesis-kernel.markdown

 Three methods to reduce Synchronization:

 1. Code Isolation (synchronization avoidance) -> kernel synthesis to separate independent modification of DS. e.g., Thread Table Entry (lock global table -> change local tables)
 2. Procedure Chaining ( "" ) -> serializes the execution of conflicting threads.
-Single during interrupt handling could be dangerous, so chain the prodedure invoked by signal to the end of interrupt handler (replace the return address - effecient.)
+Signal during interrupt handling could be dangerous, so chain the prodedure invoked by signal to the end of interrupt handler (replace the return address - effecient.)
 3. Optimistic Synchronization - update without synchronization, test at the end - if something bad happened -> rollback and retry.